dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 ---

 As your project grows you may need to configure VS Code to debug multiple Dapr applications.
-This topic provides guidance on the steps you need to take. in order to ensure that your debugging experience is consistent.
+This topic provides guidance on the steps you need to take.

 To follow along with the breakdown of configuration features please setup the [Hello World Quickstart Project](https://github.com/dapr/quickstarts/tree/v1.0.0/hello-world)